owenshaupt/Candidpop/fsp_journal.md

 - Decided to not allow wrapping on item show page, i.e. when window is shrunk past a certain point, the info (right) column will not jump to below the item photos.
 This might be a future addition I can make with media queries:
   - Removing the info column's left margin once window size is small enough to force the wrapping
   - Changing the images column into a single image carousal upon the same window resize

+- Need to link username on item show page to user profile